Ginger juice is a great thing to add to your diet. It adds a lot of flavors, but it is also very healthy.

 - Chinese Eggplant With Garlic Sauce

-However, a disclaimer is to not consume too much ginger/ginger juice or it will cause adverse reactions- for example, diarrhea or stomach pain.
-Persons with cholelithiasis (gallstones) should consult their doctor before using or drinking it.
-Stay safe and until next time, Bon Appétit!
+However, a disclaimer is not to consume too much ginger/ginger juice, or it will cause adverse reactions- for example, diarrhea or stomach pain.
+In addition, persons with cholelithiasis (gallstones) should consult their doctor before using or drinking it.
+So stay safe, and until next time, Bon Appétit!

 Get discounted copies of my cookbook here.

 Fortunately, because of the Ads on our website, readers and subscribers of Healthier Steps are sponsoring many underprivileged families.

 - Scrub the ginger roots properly, you can leave the skin on or peel

 - In a high-speed blender jug, pour water.